 Indicate who is paying for each of the budget items.
 The Budget Form has five columns for (A) the amount requested from LSC, (B) the applicant's contributions, (C) additional funds from other LSC-funded partners, (D) additional funds from non-LSC-funded partners, and (E) the total of (A), (B) (C) and (D).
 All calculations will be automatically tabulated.
-Note: Do not request LSC funding to travel to the TIG Conference in column (A).
-LSC will add funding to send one person to the TIG Conference for each TIG awarded.
-The applicant may include travel for additional participants to attend the TIG Conference under columns (B) through (D).
+Note: Do not request LSC funding to travel to the Innovations in Technology Conference (ITC) in column (A).
+LSC will add funding to send one person to the ITC for each TIG awarded.
+The applicant may include travel for additional participants to attend the ITC under columns (B) through (D).